 - Then add whisky and cook for a further minute.

-- Then stir in the hot water and then the ketchup and heat through for a minute.
+Stir in the hot water and then the ketchup and heat through for a minute.

 - Remove the steaks from the oven and pour any remaining juices into the sauce and stir well.